K-Grachev-2106756/VITA_pharmacy_scraper/README.md

-As a training, I decided to get ALL the data about ALL the products from the site "https://vitaexpress.ru/".
+As a training, I decided to get ALL the data about ALL the products from the site https://vitaexpress.ru/.

-As an example, I have uploaded some .json files which are full of information about:
+I have uploaded some .json files for you to check the results which are full of information about:
 - product_name
 - product_url
 - product_brand